 - Follow logical patterns and chronological sequence to make the narrative easy to comprehend for the reader.

 - Emphasize the experience and inform the audience of the universal truth that the tale reveals.

 Finish your essay with a great and compelling conclusion.
 Depending on your narrative, your essay may have a joyful or sad conclusion.
 Make sure your essay accomplishes its goal and communicates your point.

 - Compile a list of the most important points.

 - Remind your audience of the main point.

 - Give your audience something to ponder.

 Read the most engaging debate topics.

 Narrative Essay Examples

-Example 2: John had no chance of getting a job in the town.
-He became disappointed but wasn’t ready to give up.
+John had no chance of getting a job in the town.
+He became disappointed, but wasn’t ready to give up.
 He hoped to find a way for himself.
 He told himself that he wasn’t a great chef.
-However, he could make decent meals to frighten hungry people away and prevent a guy from starving.
+However, he could make decent meals to frighten hungry people away and prevent the guy from starving.